 Tax Avoidance and Tax Evasion - What's The Difference?

 The difference between tax avoidance and tax evasion essentially comes down to legality.
-As it currently stands, simply avoiding tax is perfectly legal, but crossing the line into evading tax can lead to hefty fines and prosecution, and it is remarkable easy for the former to turn into the latter.
+Avoiding tax is perfectly legal, but it is remarkable easy for the former to turn into the latter.

 What is tax avoidance?

 Tax avoidance is when a person or company legally exploits the tax system to reduce tax liabilities, such as establishing an offshore company in a tax haven.

 Done properly, tax avoidance is actually encouraged by the Government.
 Simply put, it means paying as little tax as possible while still staying on the right side of the law - and who doesn't want that, right?